-More than 500 million people use Instagram every day1, and over five million businesses use Instagram to tell their stories visually, connect with their fans, and build their brand2.
+More than 1 billion people use Instagram every month1, and over five million businesses use Instagram to tell their stories visually, connect with their fans, and build their brand2.

 If you’re new to Instagram, it might be daunting to think about how you can stand out in such a large crowd.
 But getting started with Instagram is much easier than it might look.

 In this post, you’ll learn the basics of using Instagram, from how to set up your profile and how to post a photo or story to Instagram, to some more advanced stuff like Instagram analytics and using some neat tools to help you grow your following.

 Let’s jump right in, here’s our guide on how to use Instagram 📸

 When you create your Instagram account on the mobile app, the app will guide you through a few basic steps for getting set up.
 Here are two things to take note of:

 Your Instagram profile photo will be displayed as a circle.
 If you are using your business logo, be sure to keep it in the center of your image.
 Also, as your profile image will look relatively small in the app, you might want to use a prominent logo mark, instead of a logo with text.

 The app will not prompt you to fill out your profile information but it’ll be great to do so.
 To fill out your profile information, go to your profile in the app and tap on “Edit Profile”.
 The two fields to fill out is your website and your bio.
 If you would like to change your Instagram username (i.e. @username), you can also change it here.